Algebraic Riccati Tensor Equations with Applications in Multilinear Control Systems: Algebraic Riccati tensor equation

 \subsection{Continuous-time multilinear time-invariant control systems}

-The discrete-time MLTI systems \eqref{MLTI-Einstein} has been studied in \cite{chen2019multilinear,chen2021multilinear}.
+The discrete-time MLTI system \cref{MLTI-Einstein} has been studied in \cite{chen2019multilinear,chen2021multilinear}.
 Fundamental control-theoretic notions, such as transfer function, stability, reachability and observability, are extended from discrete-time LTI systems to discrete-time MLTI systems; see Definition 3.4 for transfer function, Proposition 5.1 for stability, Definition 5.5 for reachability, and Definition 5.13 for observability in Ref. \cite{chen2021multilinear} for details.
 These notions appear similar to their LTI counterparts.
 However, their criteria are established by means of tensor operations instead of matrix operations.

-In this section, we study the continuous-time MLTI system \eqref{MLTI-continuous}.
-Similar to what has been done in Ref. \cite{chen2021multilinear} for the discrete-time case, the notions of transfer function, stability, controllability, observability, stabilizability, and detectability can be extended to the continuous-time MLTI system \eqref{MLTI-continuous} from the continuous-time LTI system theory.
+In this section, we study the continuous-time MLTI system \cref{MLTI-continuous}.
+Similar to what has been done in Ref. \cite{chen2021multilinear} for the discrete-time case, the notions of transfer function, stability, controllability, observability, stabilizability, and detectability can be extended to the continuous-time MLTI system \cref{MLTI-continuous} from the continuous-time LTI system theory.
 Like the discrete-time case, these definitions appear similar to their LTI counterparts.
-For example, the continuous-time MLTI system \eqref{MLTI-continuous} is stable if all U-eigenvalues of the tensor $\mathcal{A}$ are in the open left half plane.
-Thus, the formal definitions will not be explicitly given.
+For example, the continuous-time MLTI system \cref{MLTI-continuous} is stable if all U-eigenvalues of the tensor $\mathcal{A}$ are in the open left-half plane.
 Readers are referred to \cite{chen2021multilinear} to see the discrete-time counterparts of most of these definitions.